- CO2 sensor,

 The Bluetooth Nordic nRF52832 module was soldered to Senseair S8 004-0-0053 as this wiring diagram with only two wires:

 |nRF52832 BT module pin||Senseair S8 004-0-0053 pin|

-All components was soldered together at the piece of Prototype Paper Printed Circuit Panel.
+All components were soldered together at the piece of prototype circuit panel having metalized holes.

 The power for this ventilation fan controller served by the camper's onboard 12V line.
-For take this power, the 2-pole screw connector was placed on the circuit panel.
-One latching normally-opened button was placed on the circuit panel for switch this controller on/off.
+To take this power, the 2-pole screw connector was placed on the circuit panel.
+One latching normally-opened button was placed on the circuit panel to switch this controller on/off.

-Small normally-opened tact push button was placed on the circuit panel for the Senseair S8 004-0-0053 calibration, that need to make time to time as specified for this sensor (described bottom).
+Small normally-opened tact push button was placed on the circuit panel for the Senseair S8 004-0-0053 calibration, that needed to make time to time as specified for this sensor (described bottom).

 The 14-5V DC-DC converter was connected as this wiring diagram: